Pregnancy Week by Week — Your Complete Guide from Conception to Birth

 What happens at the 20-week anatomy scan?

 The 20-week anatomy scan is a detailed ultrasound.
 It’s usually done between weeks 18 and 22.
-The sonographer looks at the baby’s brain, heart, spine, kidneys, and limbs.
+The sonographer checks the baby’s brain, heart, spine, kidneys, and limbs.
 They also check other organs for proper development.
 They measure the amniotic fluid.
 They examine the placenta's location.
 And they can often tell the baby’s sex.
 If something looks concerning, your provider may suggest follow-up imaging or testing.

 When is a baby considered viable outside the womb?

 Survival rates and outcomes vary a lot by hospital, available neonatal care, and individual circumstances.
 At 24 weeks, survival rates with intensive care are roughly 40–70%.
 By 28 weeks, survival exceeds 90%.
-Babies born before 24 weeks face extremely high risks of serious complications.
+Babies born before 24 weeks have extremely high risks of serious complications.

 What are signs that labor is starting?